sezanzeb/JsPlot3D/USAGE.md

 The third parameter that contains some options, as seen in the documentation (which is linked at the top of this document) is similar to the options parameter of e.g. plotDataFrame)

-If you want to use javascript code inside the formula, use plotFormula
+If you want to use javascript code inside the formula, use plotFunction

 <br/>